DavidJRada/getlucid/README.md

 - Additional content on theories and research around Lucid Dreaming
 - More interesting or psychedelic backgrounds, possibly add a button to make the background more interesting (trippy, counting sheep, calming moods etc)
 - Add music to go along with mood of background
+- Improve search ability to look for multiple tags